 School name:

 Street address:

-Zip:
+City: State : Zip:

-Telephone: Email:
+Telephone: Ema l:

 Head of School:

-Date of last CEASD Accreditation, if k known:
+Date of last CEASD Accreditation, if know

-Will this be a joint accreditation visit ?
-Yes No
+Will this be a joint accreditation visit?
+III7聲ඖes III7撀®No

-Name of regional accreditation assoc ciation:
+Name of regional accreditation association on:

-Schools are required to complete a approved protocol, develop a strateg

-with the CEASD and Regional strategory accreditation visits the CEO of the Association of the joint visit at the in as both sets of Standards are address andards as part of the CEASD school/ litiation of the self-stu the accreditation proce program must inform the idy.
-In the case of joint vi ss.
-In joint ne Regional
+Schools are required to complete a self-study using the CEASD and Regional Association approved protocol, develop a strategic plan or school improvement plan and verify compliance with the CEASD and Regional standards as part of the accreditation process.
+In joint accreditation visits the CEO of the CEASD school/program must inform the Regional Association of the joint visit at the initiation of the self-study.
+In the case of joint visits, as long as both sets of Standards are addressed, the school may develop one self-study.

-,

-Head of School Ch ef Executive Officer
+Head of School Chief Executive Officer Date Date

-Da: to.